zephyrproject-rtos/zephyr/doc/contribute/index.rst

    By force pushing your update, your original pull request will be updated with your changes so you won't need to resubmit the pull request.

+   .. note:: While amending commits and force pushing is a common review model
+      outside GitHub, and the one recommended by Zephyr, it's not the main model supported by GitHub.
+Forced pushes can cause unexpected behavior, such as not being able to use "View Changes" buttons except for the last one - GitHub complains it can't find older commits.
+You're also not always able to compare the latest reviewed version with the latest submitted version.
+When rewriting history GitHub only guarantees access to the latest version.

 #.
 If the CI run fails, you will need to make changes to your code in order
    to fix the issues and amend your commits by rebasing as described above.
    Additional information about the CI system can be found in